Xiaohan5349/approw-docs-v1/docs/en/guides/user/manage-profile.md

 ![](./images/Xnip2021-02-26_11-53-07.png)

-### Disable account
+### Deactivate account

-The administrator can disable the account on the user details page, and the disabled account will not be able to log in again:
+The administrator can deactivate the account on the user details page, and the deactivated account will not be able to log in again:

 ![](https://cdn.authing.cn/blog/20201019200707.png)